szmurlor/CPEE_2021_cnn_ensemble_face/README.md

 # CPEE_2021_cnn_ensemble_face

-Source codes for article on CPEE 2021 conference.
+Source codes for article on CPEE 2021 conference [https://edison.fel.zcu.cz/html/cpee2021/](https://edison.fel.zcu.cz/html/cpee2021/).
 The code if fully runnable and can be used to determine detailed parameters used for the training procedure.

 ## Abstract